-What are then the ethical implications of the Hebrew longing for unity?
-Dussel answers to this question in El humanismo semita.
-The main implication is that the Hebrew myth reflects an anti-fatalist and anti-tragic morality, as counterpart of the Greek narrative according to which man is not responsible for any evil or disgrace, since everything is just-like-it-is.
-In this point Dussel follows again Paul Ricoeur.
-In his Symbolique du mal (1960), Ricoeur explained that in the Greek vision of man there is
+In El humanismo semita, Dussel explores the question of the ethical implications of the Hebrew longing for unity.
+The main implication is that the Hebrew myth reflects an anti-fatalist and anti-tragic morality, as opposed to the Greek narrative, according to which man is not responsible for any evil or disgrace, since everything is “just as it is.”
+Dussel’s insight on this point is consistent with the thinking of Paul Ricoeur.
+In his Symbolique du mal (1960), Ricoeur explained that, in the Greek vision of man, there is

-an implicit, and perhaps unavowable theology: the tragic theology of the god who tempts, blinds, leads astray.
+[A]n implicit, and perhaps unavowable theology: the tragic theology of the god who tempts, blinds, leads astray.
 Here the fault appears to be indistinguishable from the very existence of the tragic hero; he does not commit the fault, he is guilty.
 What, then, can salvation be?
 Not the “remission of sins,” for there is no pardon for an inevitable fault.

-However, in the Hebrew moral system, good and evil are a human matter and a human responsibility.
-Ricoeur and Dussel use the Biblical story of Adam, Eve and the serpent to illustrate this point.
+However, for Ricoeur and Dussel, in the Hebrew moral system, good and evil are a human matter and a human responsibility, as illustrated by the Biblical story of Adam, Eve and the serpent.
 According to Ricoeur, this myth teaches about the freedom of man to choose a new beginning, and “the power of the human creature to undo or unmake himself” ethically.
-Also for Dussel, the central message of the Adamic myth is to emphasize that man is “the only cause of evil in humanity.”
-In Jewish Humanism, man is free to reach his integrity, therefore nothing in existence is necessary, but everything is dramatic, in the sense that the human heart is an uncertainty.
-As he does often throughout the book, Dussel finishes this chapter saying that the New Testament is a loyal continuation of this tradition.
+For Dussel, the central message of the Adamic myth is to emphasize that man is “the only cause of evil in humanity.”
+In Jewish humanism, man is free to realize his integrity.
+Therefore nothing in existence is necessary, but everything is dramatic, given that the human heart is an uncertainty.
+As he does often throughout the book, Dussel concludes the chapter on this subject by declaring that the New Testament is a faithful continuation of this Hebrew tradition.

-Another implication of the unitary doctrine, related to the previous one, is the centrality of the community and of what Dussel calls, “intersubjectivity” of man, a concept taken from the German Jewish philosopher and political leader Martin Buber (Vienna 1878 – Jerusalem1965), to whom Dussel refers several times in El humanismo semita.
-Buber’s Ich und Du, is, for Dussel, “one of the most interesting contributions to contemporary philosophy.”
-In opposition to the Greek culture in which the polis had only a functional place, as addressed before, in the Hebrew cosmovision, the individual only understands himself as part of a historical community, which at the same time is permanently interpolated by the ultimate intersubjectivity of man and God.
+Another implication of the unitary doctrine, related to the previous one, is the centrality of the community and of what Dussel calls the “intersubjectivity” of man, a concept taken from the German Jewish philosopher and political activist Martin Buber (1878–1965), to whom Dussel refers several times in El humanismo semita.
+Buber’s Ich und Du (I and Thou) is, for Dussel, “one of the most interesting contributions to contemporary philosophy.”
+In contrast to the Greek culture in which the polis had only a functional place, as addressed earlier, in the Hebrew cosmovision, the individual only understands himself as part of a historical community, which at the same time is permanently interpolated by the ultimate intersubjectivity of man and God.
 The individual is an “I” but also an “us.”